As I sit engrossed in a movie, I hear my dog making some weird noises.

-I’m sure many dog owners have this question, although most will keep it to themselves, in lieu of seeming crazy to anyone they might ask.
+I’m sure many people with dogs have this question, although most will keep it to themselves, hoping not to seem crazy to anyone they might ask.

-If you make too much fuss about it, the puppy will repeat this act the next time he wants attention.
+If you make too much fuss about it, the puppy will repeat this act the next time they want attention.

 - One way to control your dog’s underwear chewing is to keep the underwear picked up and placed in a hamper with a lid.

-- Giving the dog something he can chew will help.
-Reward him for chewing on the right things.
+- Giving the dog something they can chew will help.
+Reward your pet for chewing on the right things.

 Dogs are drawn to the odors of their human companions, and chewing brings out the smells the dog is interested in.